Hrvatski savjet za zelenu gradnju

 DGNB Academy: Building Expertise

-Since 2016, the Croatia Green Building Council has proudly held the title of DGNB Academy Partner.
+Since 2016, the Green Building Council Croatia has proudly held the title of DGNB Academy Partner.
 This distinction empowers us to address the specific needs of our local experts in the built environment, offering comprehensive education about the criteria and evaluation processes required to attain the coveted DGNB certificate.

 Discover more about the education and training opportunities available for DGNB Registered Professionals and DGNB Consultants here